moonblade/homelab-iac/README.md

 Run `make init`, `make plan`, `make apply` to setup the vm from within `athena/terraform`.

+## Notes for future me.

+1. The hard disks are connected on the host machine and then passed to the VM as SCSI drives.
+Use the `make -C athena/nixos/k3s add-disks` command to add the disks to the VM.

 ### Log

 - **Jan 1, 2025**